-Our pupils are given opportunities in PSHE, Picture News, Collective Worship and daily responsibilities to develop confidence, self-motivation, social skills and an understanding of their rights and responsibilities within our diverse society.
+Our pupils are given opportunities in PSHE lessons (Jigsaw) and wider planned opportunities (e.g. Collective Worship, Zones of Regulation, Young Leaders Awards) to develop confidence, self-motivation, social skills and an understanding of their rights and responsibilities within our diverse society.

-We encourage all our pupils to play a positive role in contributing to school life.
-Our Pupil Parliament, Ethos Committee and Eco Committee are elected yearly ensure the voice of our children is heard.
+We encourage all our pupils to play a positive role in contributing to school life through our Pupil Parliament, Ethos Committee, STEM Ambassadors, Anti-Bullying Ambassadors and Eco Committee are elected yearly.
+This helps to ensure the voice of our children is heard.

 We also teach PSHE through other subjects (such as: Computing, RE, History, Geography and Science) and through our school culture: our vision and values; St. Anne’s learning powers and our family environment.
 Children are taught how to be safe online and parents are supported to help their children remain safe online.

 We engage with outside agencies and visitors to further develop our pupil’s life skills; for example, Year 6 attend crucial crew sessions and complete Bikeability, Year 1 and 2 have visits from the fire brigade and we have worked with organisations such as the NSPCC; Trussell Trust Food Bank.

 The PSHE leader supports teachers and monitors standards by reviewing planning of units, talking to children with the PSHE floor books, staff feedback and observing lessons.